DhananjayDogne/DhananjayDogne/README.md

 - 👋 Hi, I’m @DhananjayDogne
-- 👀 I’m interested in datascience and webdevlopment
+- 👀 I’m interested in webdevlopment
-- 🌱 I’m currently learning datascience
+- 🌱 I’m currently learning webdevlopment
 - 💞️ I’m looking to collaborate on..
 - 📫 How to reach me ...